Titles For July 11, 2006

 The twists and turns in the plot keep everyone guessing in this

-psychological thriller, which is directed by Michael Caton-Jones (
+psychological thriller, which is directed by Michael Caton-Jones (THE JACKAL,THIS

 BOY'S LIFE).